 - One document that confirms their Social Security number, such as a Social Security card or W-2 form;

 - Two documents that establish residency in North Carolina, such as a utility bill, vehicle registration card, or bank statement.

-The NC REAL ID will have a gold star in the top right corner to indicate that the identity and residency documents for the individual are permanently stored with NCDMV.
+The NC REAL ID driver license and ID card has a gold star in the top right corner to indicate that the identity and residency documents for the individual are permanently stored with DMV.
 Citizens who prefer to keep their current license or ID will receive credentials that carry the notation Not for Federal Identification.

-North Carolina's REAL ID will be available at the same cost as a standard driver license and identification card.
-An NC REAL ID can be obtained at the time of renewal or before the renewal period for the cost of a duplicate.
+North Carolina's REAL ID is available at the same cost as a standard driver license and identification card.
+An NC REAL ID can be obtained at the time of driver license renewal or before the renewal period for the cost of a duplicate license.